tiescl/auth-user-management/README.md

-# Implementation of the Task 4 (Itransition)
+# Implementation of the Task 4 (itransition-internship)

-## Main Features

 ### Users can:

-* Register
+- Register
-* Sign-in
+- Sign-in
-* Sign-out
+- Sign-out
-* Administer various tasks such as user blocking, unblocking, and deletion once they access the Admin Panel
+- Administer various tasks such as user blocking, unblocking, and deletion once they access the Admin Panel

-Thanks for Google's Firebase (with it's impeccable documentation) for helping to materialize this project into reality.
+The Project uses Google Firebase as a data store.